learnk8s/learnk8s.io/src/templating/content.md

       value: postgres://db_url:5432
 ```

-However, since the value `postgres://db_url:5432` is hardcoded in the YAML definition, there's no easy way to deploy the same Pod in multiple environments such as dev, staging and production.
+Since the value `postgres://db_url:5432` is hardcoded in the YAML definition, there's no easy way to deploy the same Pod in multiple environments such as dev, staging and production.

 You could create a Pod YAML definition for each of the environment you plan to deploy.